CrunchyData/postgres-operator/docs/content/Upgrade/upgrade4.md

 so that your new clusters can be recreated with the proper settings.

+Also, you will need to note the name of the primary PVC.
+If it does not exactly match the cluster name, you will need to recreate your cluster using the primary PVC name as the new cluster name.

+For example, given the following output:

+        $ pgo show cluster mycluster

+        cluster : mycluster (crunchy-postgres:centos7-11.5-2.4.2)
+                pod : mycluster-7bbf54d785-pk5dq (Running) on kubernetes1 (1/1) (replica)
+                pvc : mycluster
+                pod : mycluster-ypvq-5b9b8d645-nvlb6 (Running) on kubernetes1 (1/1) (primary)
+                pvc : mycluster-ypvq
+        ...

+the new cluster's name will need to be "mycluster-ypvq"

 ##### Step 1

 For the cluster(s) you wish to upgrade, scale down any replicas, if necessary (see `pgo scaledown --help` for more information on command usage) page for more information), then delete the cluster